The Hire: Influences

 Several companies attempted to capitalize on the success of BMW's film series.

-In 2002, the Nissan car company produced their own short film featuring their newly introduced 350Z.
+In 2002, Nissan produced its own short film featuring their newly introduced 350Z.
 Entitled The Run, the film was directed by John Bruno, a James Cameron protege who worked with Cameron on True Lies, The Abyss, and Terminator 2: Judgment Day.
 The film was shown in theaters before feature films in November 2002.
 Nissan offered a DVD of the film for $9.95.

-In 2004, Mercedes-Benz released The Porter, a 15-minute film by director Jan Wentz, starring Max Beesley and Bryan Ferry.
+Mercedes-Benz followed BMW's lead in 2002 advertising the SL 500 in Lucky Star, directed by Michael Mann and starring Benicio del Toro.
+In 2004, Mercedes released The Porter, a 15-minute film by director Jan Wentz, starring Max Beesley and Bryan Ferry.

 A few years later, Bombardier Recreational Products company introduced a series of short movies on the Internet which showcased their "Sea-Doo" line of personal water craft (PWC) while Covad Business also constructed a campy internet horror film based on their products called The Ringing with the intent of showcasing VoIP technology.

 The Transporter was also based on The Hire film series as Luc Besson has said in interviews.
 In fact, many of the elements seen in The Hire were incorporated into The Transporter, right down to the BMW automobile.

 Around the same time The Hire made its comeback in October 2016, the Ford Motor Company produced its very own short film, advertising their new car, the 2015 Ford Edge incorporated into a story, starring Mads Mikkelsen as the titular character in Le Fantôme, directed by Jake Scott, who co-produced the second season of The Hire.